JoeGaggler/Parsnip/README.md

 Subsequent lines define possible productions (i.e. the "right hand side") for this rule.
 Recall that productions in packrat parsers are [ordered](https://en.wikipedia.org/wiki/Parsing_expression_grammar#Ambiguity_detection_and_influence_of_rule_order_on_language_that_is_matched).

+The rule name starts with a letter, followed by letters, numbers, and hyphens.

 ## Production

 A production consists of a sequence of tokens, separated by spaces: